Survey Results - Trainee feedback on Covington & Burling LLP

 The Lex 100 verdict on Covington & Burling LLP

-University: Queen Mary, University of London
+University: University of Cambridge

 About the firm

-What we do: What sets us apart is our ability to combine the tremendous strength in our litigation, investigations and corporate practices with deep knowledge of policy and policymakers, and one of the world’s leading regulatory practices.
+What sets us apart is our ability to combine the tremendous strength in our litigation, investigations and corporate practices with deep knowledge of policy and policymakers, and one of the world’s leading regulatory practices.